zaphB/paperman/README.md

 Running `paperman --version` should print the proper version number.

 The entire configuration of paperman is stored in one config file.
 The location of this file depends on the operating system an can be printed with the `paperman config` command. `paperman config -o` can be used to open the config file in the editor `vim`, if vim is installed.

-## Optional dependencies

-If the [pyiso4](https://github.com/pierre-24/pyiso4) package is installed, paperman will suggest automatic abbreviation if encountering a new journal for the first time.

 # Usage